flex-development/string-wrap/README.md

 #### Parameters

 - `index` (`number`)
-  — the index of the current line
+  — the index of the current line, or `-1` on init
 - `lines` (`readonly string[]` | `null` | `undefined`, optional)
   — the current list of lines